sahilgupta43/codsoft-landingpage/README.md

 - Navigate through the landing page to explore its features.
 - Modify the HTML, CSS, and JavaScript files to customize the landing page as per your requirements.

+## Deployment
+The project is deployed on Vercel.
+You can view the live site at [https://codsoft-landingpage-delta.vercel.app/](https://codsoft-landingpage-delta.vercel.app/).

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please fork the repository and create a pull request.